Use the Shopper Context API to add personalization features for your shoppers, such as:

 - She’s from Seattle and notices that signing up to receive email promotions gets 15% off her purchase.

 - After signing up, she logs into the shopping app.
-The two contexts that reveal about the shopper are that:
+The two contexts reveal that:

 - She’s logged into the shopping app.